jbajic/blog/_posts/2023-10-24-transaction-isolation.md

 executing under the assumption that the value it read `A = 100` is still true, and updates A to 300.
 The issue here is that the update T1 did "disappears".

-TLDR: **Lost update** happens when multiple transaction are reading and updating the value, but the last update wins and the one before gets lost.
+Definition: **Lost update** happens when multiple transaction are reading and updating the value, but the last update wins and the one before gets lost.
 The difference between dirty read is that write of one transaction happens after the other commits.